GabSchach/HDVis_fork/README.md

 #### Relationship labels

-There are currently four different labels in use, only one can be choosen per edge:
+There are currently four different labels in use, only one can be chosen per edge:

 * transfers: describes data being transfered from source to target node
 * conditional: edges originating from a `decision` type node, that signify that transfer is not guaranteed